acidanthera/OpenCorePkg/Docs/Flavours.md

    - _**NB**: Including **ResetNVRAM** anywhere in the flavour triggers picker audio-assist for "Reset NVRAM"_
  - **ToggleSIP:NVRAMTool** - Icon themed for Toggle SIP tool specifically  (`ToggleSIP.icns`)

+### Other Tools

+A list of other known tools which are common enough that some icon pack artists may wish to provide a standard icon for them:

+ - **MemTest** - A system memory testing tool such as that available from [memtest86.com](https://www.memtest86.com/) (`MemTest.icns`)

 ---

 ## System Boot Entry Icons